haniffalab/webatlas-pipeline/sphinx/setup.rst

         See `dataset`_.
     * - ``args``
-      - `optional` map of arguments to set as default for all files within the project.
+      - `optional` map of arguments per data type to set as default for all files within the project.

         Supersedes global ``args``.